HTarzwell/downTime/README.md

 A snow day!
 But no rest for the wicked, nor for the developers.

 Discovered that I needed to be testing my resources on curl BEFORE I changed the Applicaiton controller inheritance, had to change that back.

-Boo.
+Excitedly got started on my first new Resource curl script!
+CREATE proved to be a challenge, but not for the reasons I expected.
+Forgot to add commas?
+WOW.
+Accidentally added a user_id parameter to my table, thus forcing me to add an ownership parameter well before I thought I would need to?
+Whoops.